abilandz/Advanced/regex.md

 Similarly, the regex ```UNIX|LINUX|BSD``` will match all lines which contain either string "UNIX" or "LINUX" or "BSD".

-TBC 20240804 usage in combination with other metacharacters

 The alternation operator ```|``` is not to be confused with the pipe symbol ```|```, but from the context there is no room for ambiguity.
 For instance, in the example below, the 1st metacharacter ```|``` is a shell pipe, the 2nd metacharacter ```|``` is alternation operator in ERE:

 ```bash